21 Best Commercial Chicken Breeds (For Eggs, Meat & Pet)

 • Save

-Silkie chickens are calm and docile, making them reasonably easy to care for.
-They are also hardy and require little space to roam.
+Silkie chickens are calm and gentle.
+This makes them easy to care for.
+They are also tough and don’t need a lot of room to wander around.

-Under normal circumstances, silkie chickens have a 7-9 years lifespan.
-However, some have reported that their pet silkies lived for over 15 years.
+Usually, silkie chickens live for 7 to 9 years.
+But some people say their pet silkies lived for over 15 years.

 Frizzle